matplotlib/matplotlib/README.rst

   matplotlib.test()

 Consider reading http://matplotlib.org/devel/coding_guide.html#testing for more information.
-Note that the test suite requires nose and on Python 2.7 mock which are not installed by default.
+Note that the test suite requires pytest and on Python 2.7 mock which are not installed by default.
 Please install with pip or your package manager of choice.

 Contact
 =======